ObserveRTC/client-monitor-js/README.md

          *
          * DEFAULT: a generated unique value
          *
-         * NOTE: if this value has not been set clients which are in the same room will not be matched at the observer */
+         * NOTE: if this value has not been set clients which are in the same room will not be matched at the monitor */
         roomId: "testRoom",